How to Change Your Marketing During COVID

 One of the critical gaps may be between where your marketing has physically been and where your audience can best be physically reached during this corona-saga: on digital.

-Make Digital #1
+Make Digital No. 1

 Even before the pandemic, digital marketing was surging.
 However for many companies, especially those in the B2B sector, digital has remained a smaller part of their overall marketing that focuses on intersecting people when they are out in the real world doing things.
 But those traditional marketing channels are failing in the current social distancing times, and probably won’t make a comeback anytime soon.
 But audiences haven’t disappeared; they’ve just migrated.
 The world is literally glued to their screens right now.
 The internet is not only the primary way people are connecting, socializing and being entertained, but it’s also how most everyone is staying up-to-date on the global and local news in real-time.
 At no time in history has digital content enjoyed the undivided attention of so many eyeballs, hearts and minds.

 Another area to max out on digital is with paid search marketing and display marketing (pay-per-click).
 If you’ve never utilized digital marketing, it’s worth testing out even if you’re B2B, because of its unique ability to intersect with your audience when they are thinking about or searching for your type of product or service.
 Depending on what industry you’re in, the traffic for related search terms and content where ads appear may be up while the cost-per-click is down.
-Currently the beauty, health/medical, finance, small business management, greeting/gifts/flowers industry and others are experiencing higher traffic and conversions.

 Embrace the New Marketing Normal